MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/financial-consolidations-currency-translation.md

 ## Benefits of using Financial reporting for financial consolidations and currency translation, or to complement Consolidate online for consolidated reporting
 Customers who use Financial reporting for financial consolidations and currency translation, or to complement Consolidate online for consolidated reporting, will gain various benefits:
 - **Depth of data** – You can create consolidated reports that bring together actual and budget data at both the account level and the dimension level.
-For Finance and Operations, this data includes data from both budge control and Bbudget planning.
+For Finance and Operations, this data includes data from both budget control and budget planning.
 - **Dynamic consolidations** – Consolidations can be done at any time and at any level in the organizational hierarchy.
 - **Complete audit capabilities** – All dimensions, accounts, and transactional detail are maintained for analysis and audit.
 In addition, Financial reporting provides full drill-back to the original transaction in any of the legal entities that are consolidated.
 - **Streamlined currency translation** – After minimal setup in Finance and Operations, you can translate any Financial reporting report into any reporting currency that has been set up.
 In addition, you can set up an unlimited number of reporting currencies.